TheCrowned/bbPress---Anonymous-Subscriptions/readme.txt

 bbPress notifications will keep to go out to registered users, this plugin only extends the thing to anonymous posters as well!

+See the project on [GitHub](https://github.com/TheCrowned/bbPress---Anonymous-Subscriptions).

 == Installation ==
 1. Activate the plugin.
 2. A new "Notify me of follow-up replies via email" checkbox will be available in the reply form for anonymous users.

 == Changelog ==
+= 1.2 =
+* Tweak: subscribe field checked by default.

 = 1.1 =
 * Fixed: anonymous subscriptions broke regular BBP notifications to registered users.
 * Fixed: unsubscribe feature would not work when there was only one subscriber.